qmonmert/strava-provider-writable/README.md

     * Deploy the module strava-provider-writable on Jahia

-    * Create a site named strava-site on Jahia and deploy the module strava-provider-writable on this site
+    * Create a site named strava-site on Jahia and use the template set Bootstrap ACME Space Templates provided by Jahia

+    * Deploy the module strava-provider-writable on this site

     * Create a page on your site and add a component [jnt:stravaActivities] on this page